 Yokai: Ghosts & Demons of Japan

-The Museum of International Folk Art (MOIFA) is currently planning the exhibition, Yokai: Ghosts & Demons of Japan, which is scheduled to open on November 17, 2019.
-Narrative arts such as Muromachi Period scroll paintings, Edo Period woodblock prints, and contemporary folk art that depict or involve yokai will illustrate their eerie tales.
-Ghost and demon characters also appear in classical theatrical performances and special festival events.
-Contemporary Noh masks and festival costumes and the artists who make them will be a particular exhibition highlight.
-Toys, games, comic books, and cartoons will connect the past to the present, and the classical to the popular in terms of visual arts and culture.
-In addition to participatory gallery crafts, the exhibition will include an immersive, family-friendly obake yashiki (a Japanese “ghost house”), a popular form of entertainment in Japanese amusement parks.
+The exhibition, Yôkai: Ghosts & Demons of Japan is on display through January 16, 2022.
+Special exhibition highlights include: narrative arts such as Edo period scroll paintings and woodblock prints; contemporary folk art that depicts yôkai and illustrates their eerie tales; ghost and demon characters from classical noh and kabuki performances; and special festival events.
+Toys, games, comic books, and anime connect the past to the present, and the classical to the popular in terms of visual arts and culture.
+In addition to participatory gallery crafts, the exhibition includes an immersive, family-friendly obake yashiki (a Japanese “monster house”), a popular form of entertainment in Japanese amusement parks.

 Ghost Stories- Japanese Ghost Storytelling and Hyakumonogatari kaidankai-https://www.youtube.com/playlist?list=PL-Dx1Qh-1tenHeAG66Pv_QEwgLVP3l3jI

 Supernatural Get spooked by the history and pop culture of Japanese yôkai-http://www.elpalacio.org/2020/01/supernatural/